gvyshnya/DVC_R_Ensemble/README.md

 `Rscript --vanilla code/pre-processing.R "Str1" "Str2" "Str4" "Str4"`

 Where

-# 4 arguments are required
-# _Str1_ - input file name for raw traing data csv (by default, the DVC pipeline script will download it to 'data/wine.csv' - see below)
+- _Str1_ - input file name for raw traing data csv (by default, the DVC pipeline script will download it to 'data/wine.csv' - see below)
-# _Str2_ - input file name for raw testing data csv (by default, the DVC pipeline script will download it to 'data/wine_test.csv' - see below)
+- _Str2_ - input file name for raw testing data csv (by default, the DVC pipeline script will download it to 'data/wine_test.csv' - see below)
-# _Str3_ - output file name for imputed training data csv (for example, 'data/train_imputed.csv')
+- _Str3_ - output file name for imputed training data csv (for example, 'data/train_imputed.csv')
-# _Str4_ - output file name for imputed testing data csv (for example, 'data/test_imputed.csv')
+- _Str4_ - output file name for imputed testing data csv (for example, 'data/test_imputed.csv')

 ### LR.R
 This file implements the following capabilities